PierreSenellart/provsql/doc/source/user/studio.rst

 * **Time operation** -- :guilabel:`As of` (an instant),
   :guilabel:`During` (a window), or :guilabel:`Full` (every row, with its full validity).

+For a :guilabel:`Query` source the :guilabel:`Provenance scheme` switch is locked to :guilabel:`Boolean`, as in Contributions mode :
+:sqlfunc:`sr_temporal` lifts a Boolean reading of the circuit through the Boolean-to-temporal homomorphism, so the scheme cannot change the timeline.

 Both sources use one mechanism: the SQL is wrapped with :sqlfunc:`sr_temporal` over a **validity mapping**, and the time